 For the purposes of this reporting, Net Receipts equals cash collections less Master Bond Ordinance (MBO) disbursements.
 The black line in the charts below at zero highlights the minimum goal for net receipts.
 While this measure may vary monthly based on billing and collection cycles, cumulative positive net receipts supports long-term financial sustainability.

-Regional Water System net receipts for the month of May 2020 exceeded MBO disbursements by \$1.2 million.

-The year-to-date net receipts over required disbursements ratio is 10% for FY 2020.
+Regional Sewer System net receipts for the month of July 2020 exceeded MBO disbursements by \$3.4 million.
+This equates to a 9% surplus of net monthly receipts over required disbursements.